alphagov/paas-tech-docs/source/documentation/guidance/php-database.md

 ## Connect Drupal to MySQL

 If your Drupal app uses MySQL, it must connect to the database securely using SSL.
-You configure Drupal to enable this secure connection by:
+You must configure Drupal to enable this secure connection by:

 - enabling required PHP extensions
 - setting up the database connection